jyotil-raval/interview-questions/ReactJS/02 Intermediate Level.md

 > _Conclusion_: Incorporating lazy loading into React applications is an effective strategy for optimizing performance, reducing initial load times, and enhancing the overall responsiveness of the user interface, particularly in scenarios with large component trees or multiple routes.

-## Intermediate 9> What are controlled and uncontrolled components in React?
+## 9> What are controlled and uncontrolled components in React?

 > _Purpose_: In React, controlled and uncontrolled components refer to two different approaches for managing form inputs and their corresponding state within React components.